SUSE/machinery/manual/docs/machinery-analyze.1.md

 it with additional information.
 Supported operations are:

   * `config-file-diffs`:
-    Generates the diffs between the extracted changed config files from the system and the original versions from the RPM packages.
+    Generates the diffs between the extracted changed configuration files from the system and the original versions from the RPM packages.
     The diffs can be shown using `machinery show --show-diffs`